-Our management team has broad discretion as to the use of the net proceeds from previous public and private equity and debt financings and the investment of these proceeds may not yield a favorable return.
+Our management team has broad discretion as to the use of the net proceeds from public and private equity and debt financings and the investment of these proceeds may not yield a favorable return.
 We may invest the proceeds in ways with which our shareholders disagree.

-We have broad discretion in the application of the net proceeds to us from previous equity and debt financings including the net proceeds we have received pursuant to our May 2018 "at-the-market" equity offering program with Stifel; the net proceeds we have received pursuant to our July 2018 "at-the-market" equity offering program with Jefferies and Stifel; the net proceeds from our August 2018 amended and restated loan and security agreement, pursuant to which we have borrowed an aggregate of \$15.5 million of principal; and the net proceeds from our September 2018 public offering of common shares.
+We have broad discretion in the application of any net proceeds we have received pursuant to our January 2020 public offering of common shares, our November 2019 "at-the-market" equity offering program with Jefferies and Stifel and our sale of common shares to Neurocrine Biosciences in December 2019, as well as the net proceeds to us from previous equity and debt financings, including the net proceeds we received pursuant to our 2018 "at-the-market" equity offering programs, the net proceeds from our August 2018 amended and restated loan and security agreement, pursuant to which we have borrowed an aggregate of \$15.5 million of principal and the net proceeds from our September 2018 public offering of common shares.
 You may not agree with our decisions, and our use of the proceeds and our existing cash and cash equivalents and marketable securities may not improve our results of operation or enhance the value of our common shares.
-The results and effectiveness of the use of proceeds are uncertain, and we could spend the proceeds in ways that you do not agree with or that do not improve our results of operations or enhance the value of our common shares.
 Our failure to apply these funds effectively could have a material adverse effect on our business, delay the development of our product candidates and cause the market price of our common shares to decline.
 In addition, until the net proceeds are used, they may be placed in investments that do not produce significant income or that may lose value.